przemek83/sqlite-browser/README.md

 ![Alt text](Screenshot2.png?raw=true "")

 ## Description
-Small tool for the creation and edition of SQLite DB files.
+Small tool for the creation and edition of SQLite database files.
 Created originally as a coding assignment in one of recruitment processes.

 ## Getting Started
 This section describes briefly how to setup the environment and build the project.